-“The new generation of travelers is seeking immersive experiences,” says Ellen Bettridge, the CEO of U by Uniworld, a new river cruise line.
+“The new generation of travelers is seeking immersive experiences,” says Ellen Bettridge, the CEO of U by Uniworld, a river cruise line.
 Cocktails, beer and wines hailing from the current port city are served on-board, where guests are encouraged to grab a brush, canvas and glass during a wine and painting class or perfect their smoked Manhattan skills at immersive cocktail sessions led by the boat’s bartenders.
-After the pain dries, passengers are invited to lounge with their liquid masterpiece on a daybed on the deck while watching Old Europe pass by.
+After the paint dries, passengers are invited to lounge with their liquid masterpiece on a daybed on the deck while watching Old Europe pass by.

-“These boutique excursions are available to an extremely limited number of participants,” says Martin.
+“These boutique excursions are available to an extremely limited number of participants,” says Ross Martin, the corporate beverage manager of Crystal Cruises.
 “Intimate and enriching, they allow guests to explore a particular topic of interest or destination in depth with the guidance of a local expert in a private setting.”

 Princess Cruises and master bartender Rob Floyd recently unveiled a new drink menu mirroring the destinations of its 17 ships.
 It includes 20 drinks such as the Mayan Heat, a Margarita with muddled jalapeño; and the Italian Sunset, made with gin, Aperol, lemon and Angostura bitters.
 “While our guests will always love umbrella drinks, they’re also expecting a wider, more modern selection of beverages that reflect the global palate,” says Bob Midyette, the director of guest beverage operations.